ory/.github/profile/README.md

 Ory follows industry standards like OAuth 2.0, OpenID Connect, FIDO2, and more, trusted by organizations globally for billions of daily requests.

+> [!TIP] Got questions about Ory or need help choosing the right solution for
+> your needs?
+Our team is here to help!
+> [Contact us today](https://ory.sh/contact) to speak to an expert.

 ## Why developers choose Ory

 - **Headless and API-first design**: Integrate easily into any frontend or